There are many signs and symptoms of anorexia nervosa, which can be classified as physical, emotional, or behavioral.

 - Self-induced vomiting or diarrhea to pass food more quickly

 The changes to and perception of the body can also cause patients to behave differently.
-They often have a strong preoccupation or obsession with their appearance and believe that weight loss will help them to feel better and happier with their body.
+These patients often have a strong preoccupation or obsession with their appearance and believe that weight loss will help them to feel better and happier with their bodies.

 Patients with anorexia are more likely to feel flat and irritable and may withdraw from social activities.
-They are also prone to depressed feelings and are more likely to have to thoughts of suicide.
-Additionally, the sexual drive of individuals with anorexia is also commonly affected and many patients are less interested in sexual activities.
+They are also prone to depressed feelings and are more likely to have thoughts of suicide.
+Additionally, the sexual drive of individuals with anorexia is also commonly affected, thus causing many patients to be less interested in sexual activities.

 As individuals with anorexia nervosa have an overwhelming desire to remain thin, they often try to disguise the symptoms of the condition and avoid seeking medical help and treatment.

 It is helpful for family and friends to be aware of warning signs so that they can recognize potential problems or harmful habits as they arise and encourage the affected individual to get help.